A. Searches in General

 As a general rule, police can search can search anything that you consents to being searched.
 Of course, if you did not consent, or if you were forced to consent to the search, then there are grounds to challenge the search.

 E. In Someone Else’s Car

 Whenever you are in someone else’s automobile, you can challenge the initial stop of the automobile, but you cannot challenge the search of the automobile, unless you can establish standing.
-The U.S. Supreme Court, in Brendlin v.
-California, 551 U.S. 249 (2007), found passengers can challenge the initial stop of an automobile because they are seized within the meaning of the 4th amendment of the United States Constitution.
+The US Supreme Court, in Brendlin v.
+California, 551 U.S. 249 (2007), found passengers can challenge the initial stop of an automobile because they are seized within the meaning of the Fourth Amendment of the United States Constitution.

 F. Searches by Drug Sniffing Dogs

 The state and federal Constitutions mandate that unless there is an exception (i.e. inventory search or search incident to an arrest), the police need a warrant to conduct a search.
 The Connecticut courts have declined to determine whether or not drug dog searches are “searches” for purposes of the Fourth Amendment, or other words, whether searching with a drug dog requires a warrant.